girishvnair/projectmanager/README.md

 4. Create ECS Task and run it in ECS Cluster through the AWS Console.

 This process will allow others to dockerize and deploy your application on AWS ECS.

+Deploying the Chart
+Package the Helm Chart (optional):

+bash
+helm package project-management-app
+Deploy the Chart to AKS:

+bash
+helm install project-management-app ./project-management-app Verify the Deployment:

+bash
+kubectl get deployments
+kubectl get services
+kubectl get pods

+This setup will help you deploy your application on AKS using Helm.
+You can customize the values.yaml file as needed to fit your specific application configuration and deployment preferences.